-When creating more than one role assignment rule, the first matching rule in the rule list is applied.
+When creating more than one role assignment rule based on RADIUS attributes, a DHCP option, and 802.1X-authentication-type, the first matching rule in the rule list is applied.

 You can create a role assignment rules by using the Dell W-Instant UI or CLI.